ctcl-bregis/ctclsite-python/config/projects/srv_amp.md

 - Memory: 128GB (8x16GB) Micron Technology PC3-12800R 2Rx4 Registered ECC
 - Storage: 1x HGST 600GB 10000RPM 6Gb/s SAS

 The codename for this device was formerly "Methamphetamine" but was changed on February 6, 2024 as a guideline was put into place that codenames of chiral compounds must use its enantiomers.
 The codename "Levoamphetamine" was chosen to better match the codenames of the other systems being used.
+See [Week 6, 2024 blog post](../../blog/8/).

 ## SVCS2
 SVCS2 uses the hardware platform "Dextroamphetamine".
 I could not actually get the system to boot from the hard drive.
 Since SVCS1 "Levoamphetamine" and SVCS3 "Lisdexamfetamine" are more than enough for my current needs, I have not put this system in production yet.

+On February 11, 2024, the E5-2643 v2 CPUs where switched for E5-2667 v2 CPUs due to the higher core count and slight increase in single-threaded performance.
+It may be used for remote code compilation if I start to use the Rust programming language again.

 Specifications:

 - System: HP ProLiant BL460c G8
-- CPUs: 2x Intel Xeon E5-2643 v2
+- CPUs: 2x Intel Xeon E5-2667 v2
-- Memory: 64GB (8x8GB) Nanya Technology PC3-12800R 1Rx4 Registered ECC
+- Memory: 64GB (8x8GB) Nanya Technology NT4GC72B4PB2NL-DI PC3-12800R 1Rx4 Registered ECC
 - Storage: 1x HGST 600GB 10000RPM 6Gb/s SAS

 ## SVCS3